A UNESCO World Heritage site and Lara Croft’s first destination on her mission to find Triangle of Lights, Angkor Wat is on the bucket list of many.

-Mariam and I decided to take a tuk-tuk for a small tour consisting of five major temples.
-The tour starts with Angkor Wat – the grandest and most popular temples of all.
+Mariam and I decided to take a tuk-tuk for a small tour consisting of five important temples.
+The tour starts with Angkor Wat – the grandest and most famous temples of all.
 It was a capital city of then ruling Khmer Empire and a state temple of the king.

 The modern name, Angkor Wat, means ‘Temple City’ or ‘City of Temples’.

 First built as Hindu, it later on, became Buddhist.
-The King Suryavarman II stopped the tradition of building temples for Shaiva and dedicated Angkor Wat to Vishnu.
+The King Suryavarman II stopped the tradition of making temples for Shaiva and dedicated Angkor Wat to Vishnu.

-The temple is a powerful symbol of Cambodia and a source of great national pride.
+The temple is a potent symbol of Cambodia and a source of great national pride.
 It adorns national flags since the introduction of the first version circa 1863.